El Hijo del Santo: Professional wrestling career

 El Hijo del Santo has continued wrestling as an independent worker doing shows all over Mexico.
-El Hijo del Santo even started his own promotion called Todo x el Todo. the Promotions main show so far was a "25 Year Anniversary Show" shown by Televisa, a testament to el Hijo del Santo's appeal as Televisa rarely show independent promotions. the show featured a Relevos Suicidas tournament where the losing teams advance until the finals where the final team would fight each other over who would unmask.
+He even started his own promotion called Todo x el Todo.
+The promotion's main show so far was a "25 Year Anniversary Show" shown by Televisa, a testament to Hijo del Santo's appeal as Televisa rarely show independent promotions.
+The show featured a Relevos suicidas tournament where the losing teams advance until the finals, where the final team would fight each other over who would unmask.
 El Hijo del Santo ended up unmasking Pentagón Black in the finals, which meant that he booked himself to lose three times during the tournament.
-Around the time of el Hijo del Santo's 25th Anniversary the World Boxing Council (WBC) named el Hijo del Santo their "WBC World Wrestling Champion" clompete with title belt due to his "significant accomplishments in wrestling".
-While the title is technically an honorary championship el Hijo del Santo defended it several times in 2008.
-In 2008, El Hijo del Santo began running shows in London, England featuring independent talent from Mexico.
+Around the time of Hijo del Santo's 25th Anniversary, the World Boxing Council (WBC) named him their "WBC World Wrestling Champion" complete with title belt due to his "significant accomplishments in wrestling".
+While the title is technically an honorary championship Hijo del Santo defended it several times in 2008.
+In 2008, Hijo del Santo began running shows in London, England featuring independent talent from Mexico.

-On May 11, 2013, El Hijo del Santo and his rival, Blue Demon Jr., joined forces to win the Pro Wrestling Revolution Tag Team Championship from Brian Cage and Derek Sanders.
+On May 11, 2013, Hijo del Santo and his rival, Blue Demon Jr., joined forces to win the Pro Wrestling Revolution Tag Team Championship from Brian Cage and Derek Sanders.

 On November 25, 2013, Santo announced a break to repair damage in his spinal area.
-After successful rehabilitation returned to the ring, teaming with his son El Santo Jr. at a Lucha Ilimitado card in Yakima, Washington on October 12, 2016, and closing out 2016 with two matches alongside his son El Santo Jr in Tijuana on December 16 and in Ciudad Juarez on December 18.
+After successful rehabilitation returned to the ring, teaming with his son El Santo Jr. at a Lucha Ilimitado card in Yakima, Washington on October 12, 2016, and closing out 2016 with two matches alongside his son in Tijuana on December 16 and in Ciudad Juarez on December 18.